 This problem results either from the general lack of people or from the lack of their professionality and motivation, as the work can be quite monotonous, especially when working only with one client.

-Our company solves this problem.
-We have mastered the processes of headhunting, training and sustaining continuous improvement of the analysts, we have improved the analysation process itself, enabling our analysts to protect the customer’s environment much better, and thanks to multiple customers the work is more challenging and thus also more interesting and more attractive to our analysts.
+Our company has solved this problem.
+We have mastered the processes of headhunting, training and continuous professional growth of security analysts, we have improved the analysis process itself, which allows analysts to protect the client's environment much better, and since we provide services to multiple clients at the same time, this work also brings greater challenges, which makes it more interesting and attractive for our analysts.

 Based on our experience and vast data we’ve been collecting, we are convinced that the weakest point, which is the human investigation, can be solved with a new technology – the machine learning approach.